MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 This guide walks through enabling Azure Monitor Application Insights for Azure Kubernetes Service (AKS) workloads without modifying source code.

-We cover [installing the aks-preview Azure CLI extension](#install-the-aks-preview-azure-cli-extension), [registering the TrustedLaunchPreview feature flag](#register-the-trustedlaunchpreview-feature-flag), [preparing a cluster](#prepare-a-cluster), [onboarding deployments](#onboard-deployments), and [restarting deployments](#restart-deployment).
+We cover [installing the aks-preview Azure CLI extension](#install-the-aks-preview-azure-cli-extension), [registering the `AzureMonitorAppMonitoringPreview` feature flag](#register-the-`AzureMonitorAppMonitoringPreview`-feature-flag), [preparing a cluster](#prepare-a-cluster), [onboarding deployments](#onboard-deployments), and [restarting deployments](#restart-deployment).
 These steps result in autoinstrumentation injecting the Azure Monitor OpenTelemetry Distro in application pods to generate telemetry.
 For more on autoinstrumentation and its benefits, see [What is autoinstrumentation for Azure Monitor Application Insights?](https://learn.microsoft.com/en-us/azure/azure-monitor/app/codeless-overview).

 ## Prerequisites